-Samsung Galaxy S and Galaxy S II combine for over 50 million sales, Galaxy Note hits 7 million markAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S and Galaxy S II combine for over 50 million sales, Galaxy Note hits 7 million markAlex Wagner - Editorial Director of News and Content

 Looks like the launch of the Galaxy S III isn't the only thing that Samsung has to celebrate this week.
 This morning the company announced that it's sold over 50 million units of the Galaxy S and Galaxy S II combined.
 Sales of the Galaxy S, which debuted in June 2010, have reached a total of 24 million to date, while the Galaxy S II claims sales of 28 million units in the 13 months since its release.
 Samsung also confirmed that the Galaxy Note has reached the seven million sold mark since its launch seven months ago, an increase of two million units since Samsung last updated us on Galaxy Note sales figures.